As a young boy

 too fragrant of bleach, to think about sleep.

 Suddenly, all I can think about is mother

 and how different it was for her,

-especially while her young husband was so far away
+especially, since her young husband was so far away

-This miracle I bore, soft as silk, with tiny closed fists, rose-petal nails
+This miracle I bore, as soft as fine silk,

 with a deep pang of grief